Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 A Darkly Beating Heart by Lindsay Smith

-is a YA historical sci-fi/fantasy novel about time-travel.
-The main character is a bisexual Japanese-American girl who suffers from mental health issues, who must confront her own demons as she finds herself literally trapped between two different worlds.
-A Darkly Beating Heart by Lindsay Smith
+A Darkly Beating Heart by Lindsay Smith is a YA historical sci-fi/fantasy novel about time travel.
+The main character is a bisexual Japanese-American girl who suffers from mental health issues and must confront her own demons as she finds herself literally trapped between two different worlds.

-Summary: After a failed suicide attempt, Reiko’s family send her live with family in Japan for the summer in hopes that she can learn how to control her emotions.
+Summary: After a failed suicide attempt, Reiko is sent to live with family in Japan for the summer in hopes that she can learn how to control her emotions.
 While Reiko is visiting Kuramagi, a historic village preserved to reflect the nineteenth-century Edo period, she finds herself transported back in time into the life of a young woman named Miyu.
 As Miyu, Reiko finds herself seeking revenge for ancient wrongs.
-While living the life of this nineteenth-century girl, Reiko/Miyu discovers the secret of the village, and is forced to face her own demons.
+While living the life of this nineteenth-century girl, Reiko/Miyu discovers the secret of the village and is forced to face her own demons.